linhduongtuan/personal_blog/README.md

 - I am not sure how difficult it is to develop a full-stack website based on other codebases or frameworks.
 Can you tell me more about your experience in web development?

-- Indeed, I love library [rio-ui](https://github.com/rio-labs/rio) because it compiles and renders web interfaces much faster.
+- Indeed, I love library [rio-ui](https://github.com/rio-labs/rio) because it compiles and renders web interfaces much faster than that of `Reflex`.
 However, **rio-ui** is still not as mature as **Reflex** and lacks certain tutorials, which makes it harder for me to learn.

 - Similarly, I also create my own personal blog using **Reflex**.
 Please refer [https://github.com/linhduongtuan/portfolio_web](https://github.com/linhduongtuan/portfolio_web) and **be generous to give me a star**